P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials: Experimental results

 \section{Experimental results}

-We compare PDRL against ensemble, MC-dropout~\citep{gal2016dropout}, k-nearest neighbors of descriptors proposed by~\citet{janet2019quantitative}, and GMM of descriptors proposed by~\citet{zhu2023fast}.
+We compare P-DRUM against ensemble, MC-dropout~\citep{gal2016dropout}, k-nearest neighbors of descriptors proposed by~\citet{janet2019quantitative}, and GMM of descriptors proposed by~\citet{zhu2023fast}.
 We used HME21 dataset which contains 37 elements~\citep{takamoto2022towards}, and three datasets from rMD17 datasets~\citep{rmd17}: malondialdehyde, salicylic acid, uracil.
-See Appendix~\ref{app:dataset} for dataset statistics.
-Additionally, we assess out-of-distribution (OOD) robustness with a benchmark on the nickel aluminide (\ce{Ni3Al}) dataset, generated using Matlantis' universal potential~\citep{matlantis}.
+Table~\ref{tab:dataset-stat} shows statistics of all datasets used in this paper.
+Additionally, we assess out-of-distribution (OOD) robustness with a benchmark on the nickel aluminide (\ce{Ni3Al}) dataset, generated using Matlantis~\citep{matlantis}.
 We obtained the MACE model from the official MACE repository~\footnote{\url{https://github.com/ACEsuit/mace}} and used its implementation of the descriptor.
 Since MACE does not support MC-dropout by default, we implemented dropout in the fully connected layers after the activation function of both the interaction block and the readout block.
 Additional training details for our experiments are provided in Appendix~\ref{app:hyperparameters}.
-In terms of computational efficiency, ensemble and MC-dropout require five forward passes of MACE, whereas kNN, GMM, and PDRL need only a single pass, with only negligible additional overhead compared to MACE forward pass cost.
+In terms of computational efficiency, ensemble and MC-dropout require five forward passes of MACE, whereas kNN, GMM, and P-DRUM need only a single pass, with only negligible additional overhead compared to MACE forward pass cost.